EyeSeeTea/ESTools/DHIS2/file_garbage_remover/Readme.md

 Ensure file_base_path and temp_file_path exist and are valid directories.

-Password should be provided through the environment variable DB_PASSWORD_FILE_G.
+Password should be provided through the environment variable DB_PASSWORD_FG.

 Bash wrapper example:
 ```